RyanSusana/elepy/README.md

 It's able to handle extremely complex objects with ease.
 Read this article: https://medium.com/@ryansusana/rapidly-create-a-customized-cms-with-this-awesome-java-framework-e04ef2ea7810

-## Downloads
-The latest versions of elepy can be found at: https://elepy.com/docs/download

 ## Quick Start
 ### Step One: Create and annotate your POJO's